Team

 Susan Holroyd, MSc.

-Calgary Regional Coordinator, Alberta Community Bat Program - WCS Canada Contractor
+Alberta Bat Program Outreach Coordinator - WCS Canada Staff

 Susan Holroyd has an MSc in behavioural ecology of bats from the University of Calgary, and works closely with Cory Olson to deliver the Alberta Community Bat Program in the Calgary region of Alberta.
 As the Principal for Holroyd Ecological Consulting, she has been involved in the creation of a set of Best Management Practices for Bats in relation to industrial activities associated with resource-development that may impact bats and their habitats.